What are Short Stories?

 Some of these tales have since appeared in one of my story collections (see my Books page).

-Fresh Ink – Volume 1, New Light Magic Man This was a story that appeared in a new eBook collection, published by Oxford Waters.
+Fresh Ink – Volume 1, New Light Magic Man was a story that appeared in a new eBook collection, published by Oxford Waters.
 The story itself was originally a vague idea I had for a screenplay, so it lay in my file of unfinished work for several years before I got round to reworking it.
 It concerns a magician who has never quite managed to escape the legacy of his father (a famous magician), and how he finds a way to face his fears and finally move on.
 The story is now FREE on Smashwords.

 Flash Fiction Magazine Thank You for Your Support This was inspired by a young woman who turned up on my doorstep one day collecting for charity.
 I felt as if I’d been a wee bit bamboozled by her spiel and it got me thinking about how we respond to requests for donations.